tsherif/space-shooter.c/ARCHITECTURE.md

 The Platform Layer
 ------------------

-### Window Management
+### The Drawing Surface

-Window management in `space-shooter.c` involves standard usage of the relevant APIs ([Win32](https://docs.microsoft.com/en-us/windows/win32/) and [Xlib](https://tronche.com/gui/x/xlib/)), but there are two operations I found poorly-documented on one or both platforms: hiding the mouse cursor and displaying a fullscreen window.
+Managing the drawing surface in `space-shooter.c` involves standard usage of the relevant APIs ([Win32](https://docs.microsoft.com/en-us/windows/win32/), [Xlib](https://tronche.com/gui/x/xlib/), and [emscripten](https://emscripten.org/docs/api_reference/html5.h.html)), but there are two operations I found poorly-documented on one platform or another: hiding the mouse cursor and displaying a fullscreen window.

 #### Windows